1. Pre-Arrival (Visa requirements)

 Below is an overview of the steps required to get your NIE card:

 Empadronamiento: This is the residence certificate that a student needs to obtain from the local council to show his/her address in Spain.

 University/School documents: your school or university should provide documents indicating that you are enrolled in a program that lasts more than 6 months.

 Appointment: to get the NIE you will need to book an appointment (Cita Previa) with the Spanish immigration authority to submit all documents and your fingerprints.
-Booking this appointment is a major problem in Barcelona, as it is very difficult to obtain, even if you speak Spanish.
+Booking this appointment is a major problem in many Spanish cities, as it is very difficult to obtain, even if you speak Spanish.

 Card: approximately, after one month of your appointment, you will receive your NIE card.